Guide with Butterfly Tours

 Our trips operate in the most remote regions of Gwaii Haanas National Park.
 We specialize in providing expertly guided multi-day tours and expeditions with small groups, in single kayaks.

-Butterfly Tours assistant guides generally work three to nine consecutive weeks in the wilderness, returning to the remote community of Rose Harbour once a week to resupply.
+Butterfly Tours assistant guides generally work four to six consecutive weeks in the wilderness, returning to the remote community of Rose Harbour once a week to resupply.
 Our guides enjoy the unique benefits of paddling a single kayak on nearly every trip.
 This is an entirely unparalleled, world-class guiding opportunity.

 Guides must obtain a Gwaii Haanas registered guide card, issued by Parks Canada.
 This requires each guide to hold valid certification.
 Butterfly Tours will consider applicants who qualify for certification with the Association of Canadian Sea Kayak Guides (ACSKG).

 SKGABC certified Assistant Overnight Guides and Paddle Canada Level Two Instructors are generally considered equivalent to ACSKG Assistant Guides and may apply to transfer to the ACSKG.
 Transferring certification is a simple process for guides who qualify.

 Guides commonly obtain SKGABC & ACSKG dual-certification.
 Butterfly Tours covers annual ACSKG certification fees for our guiding team.
 Guides can apply to Butterfly Tours before transferring to the ACSKG.

 Assistant and apprentice guides are provided with three wholesome meals each day plus the use of a kayak, sprayskirt, paddle, spare paddle and PFD during the expeditions.
 Guides may provide their own tent, or a tent may be loaned by Butterfly Tours.
 Two-way speedboat transport between Sandspit and Rose Harbour is included.

 Assistant guide earnings vary according to how many guests are on the trip.
 The majority of our trips tend to sell out with six guests plus two guides.
 Some trips may include an apprentice and assistant guide, making a total of three certified guides on a trip.
 Returning guides are provided with a raise each year.
 Savings accumulate rapidly, as there is generally no time-off between trips and no expenses for guides while working.
 Additionally, gratuities supplement earnings.
 Assistant guides who commit to more than one month of work will be provided with a transportation subsidy for travel to Sandspit.